 Grand, the resort's high-roller palace.
 Overall, few resorts in the world have a bigger pool and sunbathing area.

-Hakkasan: The complex is home to the local outpost of Hakkasan, an upscale restaurant and nightclub that has amassed a following in London and New York.
-The Vegas venue opened in the spring of 2013.
+Hakkasan: This upscale restaurant and nightclub has amassed a following in London and New York.

 MGM has one of the largest pools in the world.
-Dubbed the Grand Pool Complex, the area features five separate pools, three separate whirlpools, and a lazy river for meandering in giant inner tubes.
-There's even a waterfall, and a European-style (read: topless) sunbathing area called the "Wet Republic Ultra Pool."
+Dubbed the Grand Pool Complex, the area features five separate pools, three whirlpools, and a long, lazy river.
+There's also a topless sunbathing area called the "Wet Republic Ultra Pool."